 Now, this might not work as well I as hope.
 I may find out that video courses sell better than PDFs, which will force me to change the message.
 But we’ll see how this experiment plays out before I make any changes.

 The Course Creation Plan

 Before I can test sales, I need to build the product.
-It’ll involve a more than sitting in front of a computer and recording a screencast.
-Instead, I have to be outside.
+And it’ll involve a more than sitting in front of a computer and recording a screencast like my other courses.
+Instead, I have to be outside…in the heat.

 He lives in New Jersey and his brother owns an inground pool.
-I have to fly there and shack up with my parents who live down the street from the filming location.
+I have to fly there and shack up with my parents who live down the street.

 1. Outline the Course and Write the Scripts

 I’m writing this on Monday – one week prior to me flying out.
 I’m planning every single detail of the course since we only have a few days to film.
 Worse case is I extend my trip to get everything done, but I would hate to do that – it’s New Jersey.

 I’ve started with a detailed outline and a list of supplies we’ll need in a Google Doc.

 Once I’ve finished the outline, I’ll write scripts for each video lesson.
 All the bold titles are the lessons.